Rapptz/discord.py/docs/guide/interactions/checks.rst

     - For a :class:`.ext.commands.Bot` implementation, we can pass in our customer command tree class directly when we instantiate the bot.
 - After this, any interactions across the entire bot will first have this check run before continuing.

-..
-    TODO: Add a link to the error handling guide once it has been created.

 .. note::

     When checks do not pass, they will throw an error.
 By implementing custom error handling for these errors, you can create a system that will do something different when a check is failed.
-See the Error Handling Guide for further information on this.
+    See the :ref:`Error Handling Guide <guide_error_handling>` for further information on this.